xitop/edzed/docs/blocks.rst

   The optional *comment* may be any arbitrary text and is not used internally.

-    .. versionchanged:: 21.3.16
-      the *comment* parameter and the corresponding ``comment`` attribute were formerly called ``desc``.
-The old name will be recognized at least until 15-JUN-2021.

   The *on_output* argument specifies :ref:`events<Events>` to be sent on each output change.